 2. Get inspired by new ideas

 Inspiration is a good thing, especially before planning your content.
-If you’d like to test new ideas and creative directions, then have a look at other social profiles from organisations, influencers and brands outside of the sector.
+If you’d like to test new ideas and creatives, then have a look at other social profiles from organisations, influencers and brands outside of the sector.
 Take a look at the hashtag #CharityTuesday every week to find inspiration.
 You never know what might lead to a great idea for your own organisation.

 3. Plan your campaigns

-Once you’ve found some inspiration, the next step is to create the copy for your posts.
-This stage is when you start thinking of your tone of voice, your message, the visual content and any other resources that you’ll need for your campaign.
-This way you’re more organised and have time to think strategically about the best ways to engage your supporters.
+Once you’ve found some inspiration, the next step is to create the actual copy for your posts.
+This stage is when you start thinking of your tone of voice, your message, the visuals or video and any other resources that you’ll need.
+This way you’re organised and have time to think strategically about the best channels to reach and engage your supporters.

 4. Add the content to your calendar

 Once you’ve decided on the content you need, it’s time to start scheduling it.
-Not all content can be planned in advance, but it’s still useful to have a bank of content ready for the days that you’ll be busy and have less time to spend on your platforms.
+It’s useful to have a bank of content ready for the days that you’ll be busy and have less time to spend on your platforms.
 That’s when a social content plan becomes handy.
-You can plan your next day, week, or month by scheduling your posts for each channel.
+You can plan the next day, week, or month by scheduling your posts for each channel.

 5. Analyse results

-Right after your first week of your new social media plan in place, don’t forget to regularly review the performance of your content.
-Your metrics can help you discover your most successful posts, your best performing platforms, both in terms of traffic and engagement, so that you can keep on creating the kind of content that people want.
+Once you’ve got your new social media plan in place, don’t forget to regularly review the performance of your content.
+Your metrics will help you discover your most successful posts and your best performing platforms, both in terms of traffic and engagement, so that you can keep on creating the kind of content that people want.

 How are you organising your social content?
 Any other tips you’d like to share with us?
 Tweet us @Lightful.

 Plan, schedule and measure all your social media posts in one place!